carpentries-incubator/gap-lesson/01-command-line.md

 * TODO: How to use `SetHelpViewer` to use browser for help and how to customise GAP to use this setting automatically.

+* TODO: If Browse package is not compiled, this step will look differently.
+There will be no frame like above.

 Let's copy the following input from  the first example of the GAP Reference manual Chapter on groups.
 It shows how to create permutations, and assign values